Asking people to opt-in to your email newsletter worked well in 2010, but these days bloggers and small business owners need a more advanced strategy.

 Apply your solution to the sales funnel; now if this sounds a little confusing, lets look at a real live example.

-In the world of digital marketing, “mapping” a prospect's place in the sales cycle to an appropriate nurturing sequence is called Journey Mapping.
+In the world of digital marketing, being able to pinpoint a prospective customer’s place in the sales cycle and associate it with an appropriate nurturing sequence is called Journey Mapping.
 You’ll first figure out whether your audience is in the awareness stage, the consideration stage, or the decision stage of the sales funnel.
 These are 3 markedly different phases of decision making, and will affect your email nurturing sequence depending on what phase they are in.

 So how do you know what phase they’re in?
 Digitally, this is done by segmenting or grouping your website visitors into categories based on the measurable actions they take on your website.
 For example, you gain some perspective on your audience by paying close attention to what blogs they’re reading on your website.
 Which of your posts gets the most traffic?
 To accomplish this in a very early stage (if you are used to sending email newsletters and you’re looking to transition to automating your emails for the purpose of generating revenue) then you’ll need to begin by sending an email for the sole purpose of grouping your audience into different categories.